tmonguillon/devstack-conf/README.md

 To fix this, you need to edit the file "/usr/local/lib/python2.7/dist-packages/openstack/session.py" at the line 29 and remove ".__version__" to the string "openstack.__version__".
 Save the modification, unstask.sh and stack.sh.

+WARNING: Modifying the upper-contraints.txt file to update the openstacksdk version does not work for me as well as updating the REQUIREMENTS_BRANCH to stable/newton.